Dameon Pierce: Professional career

+2022

-Pierce was selected by the Houston Texans with the 107th overall pick in the fourth round of the 2022 NFL Draft.
+Pierce was selected by the Houston Texans with the 107th overall pick in the fourth round of the 2022 NFL draft, using one of the selections acquired in the Deshaun Watson trade.
+After final roster cuts, Pierce was named the first-string running back for the 2022 season.

 Pierce made his NFL debut in Week 1 against the Indianapolis Colts.
 He had 11 carries for 33 rushing yards in the 20–20 tie.
 In Week 3, against the Chicago Bears, he scored his first professional touchdown on a one-yard rush.
 The following week, against the Los Angeles Chargers, Pierce broke out with 14 carries for 131 yards and one touchdown, which was a 75-yard rush.
 In Week 9, against the Philadelphia Eagles, he had 27 carries for 139 rushing yards in the 29–17 loss.
 His season was cut short by an ankle injury in the fourth quarter of week 13 against the Dallas Cowboys.
-He finished his season with 939 rushing yards and four touchdowns, along with 30 catches for 165 yards and one touchdown through 13 games and starts.
+He finished his rookie season with 939 rushing yards and four touchdowns, along with 30 catches for 165 yards and one touchdown through 13 games and starts.

+2023

+Due to struggles in 2023, Pierce lost the first-string running back job to Devin Singletary.
+On December 24, 2023, Pierce returned a kickoff for a 98-yard touchdown against the Cleveland Browns in the 36–22 loss.
+Pierce finished the season with only 416 rushing yards averaging 2.8 yards per carry, along with only two touchdowns, both down from his rookie season.
+Pierce also had 13 catches for 101 yards, and no touchdowns.

+2024

+Pierce made 11 appearances for the Texans during the 2024 season, but worked primarily as a backup to Joe Mixon.
+In 40 rushing attempts, he logged 293 yards and two touchdowns.

+2025

+Pierce began the 2025 season as Houston's third-string running back behind Woody Marks and Nick Chubb.
+In four appearances for the team, he recorded 26 scoreless rushing yards on 10 attempts.
+Pierce was waived by the Texans on November 20, 2025, ahead of the team's Week 12 matchup against the Buffalo Bills.